-If the Department of Justice receives funding from the AMIF, you are asked to consider if any of the information supplied by you in applying for funding under the Asylum Migration and Integration Fund should not be disclosed because of sensitivity.
+You are asked to consider if any of the information supplied by you in applying for funding under the Asylum Migration and Integration Fund should not be disclosed because of sensitivity.
 If this is the case, you should, when providing the information, identify and specify the reasons for its sensitivity.
 Where an applicant identifies such information, the Department of Justice will consult with the applicant about such sensitive information before making a decision on any FOI request received.